Page updated 14/1/2018

 In Dublin in 1900 Stephen Dedalus, the future genius James Joyce, struggles through the crises of youth and sexuality.
 When frustrated by conventional women he turns to prostitutes and suffers the agonies of conscience, furthered by his church.
 When terrified by a priest’s sermon on the horrors of hell, he gives up promiscuity.
 He matures into a young man able to begin to find his place with his own ideals in the world.

-Available on VHS (used) and DVD; also as a Sunday Times Promo DVD.
+Available on VHS and DVD.
+Also as a Sunday Times Promo DVD.

 “Prayer for the Dying, A” (1987) (104 mins) Thriller.